 At Stereolize, interactive presentation design means to focus on visual storytelling.
 Because the story your speaker, product or idea is telling will drive your audience to react to the message your company wants to send out.
 This is why we design presentations and shows that will always be considered as special by the audience, from the initial setup to the final content.
 This is our way to change how presentations are done today, by creating truly immersive multimedia experiences.

 When we talk about visual storytelling, we refer to use visuals as a way to help the audience understand the core message our clients have in mind.
 Creative and interactive presentations are not a display of fancy elements here and there to support a keynote.
 First of all, you must always link the information to be shown to the main idea.
 This is where our design skills come into play.

-Our job consists in designing presentations that combine simplicity with style and memorable visuals that keep the audience’s interest in what is being presented.
-So, any corporate presentation is for us an effort in assimilating our clients’ core message as our own.
+Our job consists of designing presentations that combine simplicity with style and memorable visuals that keep the audience’s interest in what is being presented.
+So, any corporate presentation for us is an effort in assimilating our clients’ core message as our own.